mrdaghestani/AsanPardakht.IPG/README.md

        ,...
    }
    ```
 6. If you need your own implementation of `AsanPardakht.IPG.Abstractions.ILocalInvoiceIdGenerator` register it as a service.
 7. Now you can inject `AsanPardakht.IPG.Abstractions.IServices` in your classes.

 <!-- USAGE EXAMPLES -->
 ## Usage

 1. First you need to get a `Payment RefId (Token)` from `GenerateToken` method.
 You can use one of the following methods:
-    a.
-Use `IServices.GenerateBuyToken` method to get a token for a simple buy payment.
+    * Use `IServices.GenerateBuyToken` method to get a token for a simple buy payment.
-    b.
-Use `IServices.GenerateBillToken` method to get a token for paying an existing _Bill_.
+    * Use `IServices.GenerateBillToken` method to get a token for paying an existing _Bill_.
-    c.
-Use `IServices.GenerateTelecomeChargeToken` method to get a token for buying a _Telecom Sim Charge_.
+    * Use `IServices.GenerateTelecomeChargeToken` method to get a token for buying a _Telecom Sim Charge_.
-    d.
-Use `IServices.GenerateTelecomeBoltonToken` method to get a token for buying a _Telecom Package_.
+    * Use `IServices.GenerateTelecomeBoltonToken` method to get a token for buying a _Telecom Package_.
-    e.
-Use `IServices.GenerateToken` method to get a token for a custom implementation.
+    * Use `IServices.GenerateToken` method to get a token for a custom implementation.
-    f.
-For more information about `Token` method refer to the [Online Swagger Doc](https://ipgrest.asanpardakht.ir/index.html).
+    * For more information about `Token` method refer to the [Online Swagger Doc](https://ipgrest.asanpardakht.ir/index.html).
 2. After getting a `RefId` from `Token` method, send user to the _Payment Gateway_ using `POST HTTP METHOD`
-    a.
-You can use the following _javascript_ code to send user to the _Payment Gateway_
+    * You can use the following _javascript_ code to send user to the _Payment Gateway_

         ```js
         function postRefId(gatewayUrl, refId, mobileap) {
             var form = document.createElement("form");